• Home

 And to make it even easier, Amanda White, the author of Truth in the Tinsel, has created printable ornaments.
 So for those days that you don’t have all the suggested craft supplies, or when you don’t have time to get it all together, you can print out the ornaments and let your kids decorate them instead of the suggested crafty ornament.
 I used the printable ornaments with my kids last year and it couldn’t have been any easier.

 There are plenty of online resources and encouragement related to Truth in the Tinsel.
-Just search on Pinterest, see the Truth in the Tinsel blog page, and take part in the Truth in the Tinsel Facebook Challenge.
+Just search on Pinterest and visit the Truth in the Tinsel blog page.

 For an additional fee, you can get printable ornaments to accompany the ebook.
 These can be used instead of the craft activities that are to be done each day.
 Or you can just use them when you don’t have all the supplies or time to do the crafts described in the ebook.

-A Spanish version of the ebook is also available.
+A Spanish or German version of the ebook is also available.

 What we like about this curriculum: